 Use of vulnerability databases, responsible disclosure/bug bounty programs, code analysis, and return analysis has increased, while use of information sharing (e.g. ISAC), open research, and hacker forums have decreased.
 This indicates a more active response.
 The more mature an organization is, the more monitoring sources it uses.

-17. How well is your area of responsibility prepared for a cyber incident or attack?
+17. How well is your area of responsibility prepared for a cyber incident chain? (multiple answers)

+Or attack?
 Rate your level of agreement with the following statements (single answer)